juicedata/juicefs/docs/zh_cn/sync_accounts_between_multiple_hosts.md

 Here we provide a simple [Ansible](https://www.ansible.com/community) playbook to demonstrate how to ensure an account with same UID and GID on multiple hosts.

+**Note: You can use two files to specify the id for all users and groups.**

 ## Install ansible